Who is collecting the data?

 Owners’ information we upload to Insightly is used to ensure regulatory requirements for short lets in Scotland are adhered to.

 The information you submit via our booking form is shared with our third-party booking system, Supercontrol.
 Where you place an order for our services, your email address is also shared with UpFront Reviews, a subsidiary of Supercontrol, in order that you can be issued a review request for your stay.
 Where you have consented to receive our newsletter during the booking process, your information will also be shared with MailChimp, who we use to disseminate the newsletter.

 The information you provide via our newsletter signup form is shared with MailChimp for the sole purpose of disseminating the newsletter.

 The anonymized information obtained via the Google Analytics cookie, the Google AdWords Conversion Tracking Tag, the Facebook Pixel and the Twitter Universal Website Tag are all shared with their respective platforms.

 If you decide to take out a property protection policy, your booking information will be shared with Rental Guardian in the United States for the sole purpose of providing you with insurance for your stay.
 Rental Guardian will subsequently send you an email with details of your coverage.

 What is the legal basis for us holding the data?

-Our legal bases for holding the data are legitimate interests in the case of processing your booking with Supercontrol or your participation in a competition through Wishpond, and consent for issuing you our newsletter via MailChimp or gathering information about your activity through our website and on social media.
+Our legal bases for holding the data are legitimate interests in the case of processing your booking with Supercontrol and for storing owners’ information on Insightly.
+We obtain your consent to issue you our newsletter via MailChimp or gathering information about your activity through our website and on social media.

 How long do we retain your information?